 - Can the patient adhere to the lifestyle changes which include complex drug treatments and frequent medical examinations, required after a transplant?

 Patients who do not meet the above criteria or suffer from other conditions, such as other severe diseases, active infections or severe obesity, are not considered to be suitable candidates for a heart transplant.

 A heart transplant often leads to positive outcomes, providing the patient a much better quality of life. although he will have to take medications for the rest of his life to ensure that the transplanted heart is not rejected.

-This article has been fact-checked by Dr Lim Chong Hee, consultant thoracic and cardiovascular surgeon at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr Lim Chong Hee, consultant thoracic and cardiovascular surgeon at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).